 Purchase tax code

 If an update should fail for whatever reason, an error will be displayed on the screen informing you of the issue.
 If you are creating a new customer or item in Halo, and you do not want them to be created in Xero, the Account number (customers) or the Item code (items) field should be left blank.
-Deleting customers, items or invoices from Halo does not delete them from Xero.
+Deleting customers or items from Halo does not delete them from Xero, however, deleting invoices in Halo will automatically delete them from Xero.

 The following fields can be sent to Xero during invoice creation, and can also be updated after the invoice has been created, with the exception of the customer field, which can be chosen during the creation process only.